galasokolova/spring-in-action-demo/chap9-kafka-demo/README.md

 4. The `kafka-listener` (already subscribed) receives the message and stores it in memory.
 5. Go to [http://localhost:8081](http://localhost:8081) and click **"View Received Orders"** to see them.

 There’s no polling involved — the listener reacts as soon as Kafka emits a message.

 ---

-### Building and Running the Application
-***Note!***
- ***Ensure you have Docker installed and running.***

-1. Navigate to the module directory:
-    ```
-    cd .\chap9-kafka-demo
-    ```
-2. Build and start the Docker containers:
-    ```bash
-      docker-compose up --build
-    ```

-3. Navigate to http://localhost:8080 to start ´kafka-producer´.
-   Here you can create an order and send it to the Kitchen
-4. Navigate to http://localhost:8081 to start ´kafka-listener´ and see the received orders

-*Each submodule (kafka-producer and kafka-listener) contains a scripts directory that includes essential scripts for launching and ensuring the proper functioning of the services*.

----